capstanlqc/omtmt4pe/README.md

 A `.env` file in the app root must contain valid paths to all parameters.
 Copy `.env-ur` to `.env` for convenience.

 Script `/path/to/run.sh` is scheduled to run every minute.

+---

+### TODO:

+- put config.json inside omegat package(s), or next to it in template, or in omtpkgs if found inside the project, it takes precedence over the one found next to packages

+-- DIferent ways to run the thing:
+- from an XX omegat project template -> instances for all languages specified in config
+- from one or more omegat project packages (instances)
+- frmo a team project template (todo?)
+- from a list of git-hosted team projects (repos.txt)

+->
+create offline projects (folders) that omegat can interact with

+-> output:
+- if packages -> output packages moved to done
+- if team projects -> commit files and add url to done/repos.txt

+config:

+- modules:
+-- mt: providers
+-- qe: true, models...

+TIps.

+add region subtag
+(for mt it's easier to remove it than to add it)
+-